-Another advantage of the statFEM approach is its ability to generate strain predictions at locations at which no sensing data is available.
-Limited sensing points may arise due to cost and labour considerations but also, it is common in structural monitoring for sensor systems to malfunction and for entire sections of a sensor network to stop recording.
+Another advantage of statFEM is the possibility of generating strain predictions at locations where no sensing data is available.
+Limited sensing points may arise due to cost and labour considerations but it is also common in structural monitoring for sensor systems to malfunction and for entire sections of a sensor network to stop recording.
 The sensor strains along the west main I-beam are estimated by using only the readings from sensors installed along the east main I-beam.
 Although strain data along the west I-beam is available, they are not included in the observation matrix~$\ary Y$.
-This test is an extreme case of missing measurement data due to either sensor malfunction or temporary system error.
+This test is an extreme case of missing measurement data due either to sensor malfunction or temporary system error.

 Consider the vector of unobserved strains~$ \widehat{\ary y}$ at the locations with the coordinates~$\widehat{\ary X}$.
 The matrix~$\widehat{\ary X}$ contains the coordinates of the FBG sensors along the west I-beam, see Figure~\ref{fig:bridgeschematic}.
-The predicted density of sensors strains~$p( \widehat{\ary y}| \ary y)$ conditioned on the observations~$\ary y$ is given by
+The predictive density of sensors strains~$p( \widehat{\ary y}| \ary y)$ conditioned on the observations~$\ary y$ is given by

 With the likelihood~\eqref{eq:likelihood} and the FE posterior~\eqref{eq:posteriorU} this becomes

 where the matrices~$\widehat{\ary P}$, $\widehat{\ary C}_{\ary d}$ and $\widehat{\ary C}_{\ary e}$ are obtained by introducing the coordinates collected in~$\widehat{\ary X}$ in the respective operator and covariance kernels.
 Note that this expression is very similar to the true system density~$p(\ary z| \ary y)$ given in~\eqref{eq:posteriorZ} up to the additional covariance term due to the measurement errors.